nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/develop-application/develop-application.md

 </copy>
 ```

 The class has only one method *getAllGreetings* which returns a list with greetings in different languages.
+While copying the code, if you encounter an error, then add the necessary package name.

 Now as we build and run the application: